sebity/nature-of-code/README.md

 Nature of Code
 ==============

-This a loosely based port of Shiffman's "The Nature of Code" to Common Lisp.
+This a loosely based port of Shiffman's "The Nature of Code" implemented in Common Lisp.

 ## Dependencies